30xfeihui/Online-Judge-Solution/README.md

 # Online-Judge-Solution
-Here is the solution for solutions from different online judges
+Here is the solution for problems from different online judges